JamesSkemp/words/content/post/web-application-development-guidelines.md

 +++
-title = "Web Application Development Guidelines" summary = "Web application development guidelines that I've written, and that may be of benefit to others as well." draft = false comments = true date = "2010-02-27T13:25:00-06:00"
+title = "Web Application Development Guidelines" description = "Web application development guidelines that I've written, and that may be of benefit to others as well." draft = false comments = true date = "2010-02-27T13:25:00-06:00"